Skip to main content

 Honor

-Suzanne Bocanegra, Lili Taylor
+Suzanne Bocanegra, Tanya Selvaratnam

 From Renaissance weaving to Bauhaus textiles, from the Spanish Inquisition to girl scout badges and Hansel and Gretel, art history, childhood memories, and feminist commentary, flow together seamlessly.
-Honor is witty, humourous, and unexpectedly moving, a performance about status, labor, and the question: "Who decides what honor really means?"
+Honor is witty, humourous, and unexpectedly moving, a performance about status, labor, and the question: 'Who decides what honor really means?'

 The performance Honor is one of the works personally selected by composer Hildur Guðnadóttir, associate artist of Holland Festival 2026.